Philippevial/student-management-system/README.md

 A simple JAX-RS application using a Payara server for student managing in a MySQL database.

-Two new entities added with relevant endpoints add CRUD operations
+Two new entities added with relevant endpoints and CRUD operations
  - Teacher
  - Subject.

    GETTING STARTED:
    -